National Gallery of Australia, Canberra , Australian Capital Territory © VisitCanberra

 Lonsdale Street, Braddon’s main thoroughfare, is also home to Hive.
 “This is a great collective of local artists and craftspeople.
 You can pick up everything from jewellery to ceramics to scarves and candles.
 There are often exhibitions in the space as well.”

 Next door is the Bison ceramics boutique, “which makes very smooth, fine ceramics.
 It’s very refined and used by a lot of local establishments, like Braddon’s eightysix restaurant,” Katarina says.
 Step outside to admire the Ori building’s origami-like folds.

 The neighbouring suburb to the north, Dickson, is home to another craft emporium, Trove, which updates its stock on a daily basis.
 “It’s a co-op where makers lease out a pigeonhole to sell their wares,” Katarina says.
-Popular local brands here include Bursaria Workshop (hand-printed totes and cushions), Sovata (clothing) and Game Candy (3D-printed jewellery).
+Popular local brands here include Bursaria Workshop (hand-printed totes and cushions), Sovata (clothing) and Trove (3D-printed jewellery).

 Browse an up-and-coming precinct

 "Co-owner Nectar Efkarpidis is creating this incredible area where people, architecture, animals and vegetation can coexist"

 “It really brings the community together.
 There’s a brewery and a gin distillery, and also boutiques and stores, from Jasper + Myrtle chocolates (I bought everyone in my family these chocolates last Christmas) to design companies and artisans, like 42Lines, where you can pick up handmade stationery.”

 In Fyshwick you’ll also find the Designer Op Shop Emporium, which is home an astounding array of unique and independently run vintage and contemporary fashion stalls.
 And you can browse for pre-loved designer fashion from recent seasons at Material Pleasures, a one-minute drive or a five-minute walk from Designer Op Shop Emporium.